UniversityOfAppliedSciencesFrankfurt/SmartWorld/IotApi/Doc/CoAPConnector.md

     }).Result;
 ```

-You can see more examples in CoAP unit test
+You can see more examples in CoAP [unit test.](https://github.com/UniversityOfAppliedSciencesFrankfurt/SmartWorld/blob/netcore-dev/IotApi/tests/CoAPUnitTest/TestClass.cs)